gastonstat/packyourcode/packyourcode.knit.md

 ## Objects and Classes

-Taking the code we've written for tossing a coin, we can generate two series of tosses.
-The first experiment involves tossing a coin five times, and then computing the proportion of heads:
+Let's use the `toss()` function of the previous chapter.
+We can invoke `toss()` to generate a first series of five tosses, and then compute the proportion of heads:

 ```r